Morudu7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5.Script to list all local variables and environmental variables and functions 6.Script to create a new local variable , Name:Best , value:School 7.Script to create a new global variable , Name:Best , value:School
+8.Script that print the results additionof 128 whith value stored in the environmental variable TRUEKNOWLEDGE , followed by new line.